This giant fossilised ichthyosaur skeleton is one of the largest and most complete examples of its kind.

 For many years it was mounted on the back wall of the ground floor of the museum, but 20 years ago was taken down due to concerns about its condition.

-The skeleton, which is made up of more than 50 pieces, is now back on display in our Extinct gallery, after being cleaned and conserved, where the scale of the beast can be fully appreciated.
+The skeleton, which is made up of more than 50 pieces, is now back on display in our Jurassic gallery, after being cleaned and conserved, where the scale of the beast can be fully appreciated.